Maker: Eversharp (or perhaps Parker, if one wishes to be pedantic).

 This strange object is the residue of the Eversharp pen colossus after it was bought out by Parker– it says Eversharp on the front of the cap, but Parker around the back.
 There’s not a lot of information floating around about it– just getting the name sorted out was a great effort for the collected boffins of the Fountain Pen Network.
-It comes from the very late 1950s, probably about 1958, as this is when the buy-out occurred, and it’s sort of a pre-cursor to the Parker 45– a relatively simple cartridge loading pen.
 The name might be a play on the old “a picture is worth…” saying, but a slightly more sensible speculation (which I crib from the entry on different but equally oddball pen of that time over at parkerpens.net) is that it is suggestive of how much writing one might do out of a single cartridge.

 Size: 13.0 cm long capped, 13.0 cm posted, 12.5 cm uncapped.